alexjames/alexjames.github.io/_posts/2017-11-26-tree-traversals.markdown

         return result;
     }
 ```
 There is a less intuitive way (at least to me) of doing this using a pointer that tracks the current node.
-The idea here is
+The idea is to have the
+pointer keep traversing to the left child.
+Each node it points to is pushed onto the stack.
+This will keep happening until it eventually
+becomes NULL.
+When this happens, we pop off the stack and process the popped node.
+Once done, we change the pointer to point to the
+right child of the popped node.
+Repeat till the stack is empty. <br>
+Why does this work?
+Because the action of moving the pointer until it hits a NULL is effectively the same as having a boolean that tells
+us that the left sub-tree has been traversed.
+We only pop if there is no left-subtree or we've moved past the *right-most child of the
+left sub-tree*.
+It's a little tricky, but it works.
+Here is what the implementation looks like:

 ```
     vector<int> inorderTraversal(TreeNode* root) {